openwdl/wdl/versions/development/SPEC.md

 Once workflow inputs are computed (see previous section), the value for each of the fully-qualified names needs to be specified per invocation of the workflow.
 The format of workflow inputs is implementation specific.

-### Common WDL JSON Inputs
+### Common WDL JSON Input Format

 The Common WDL JSON input format is an input format that is required to be accepted by any workflow engine.
+It is the input format that is used for performing language compliance tests on the engine.

 In this common format, workflow inputs are specified as key/value pairs in JSON.
 The mapping to WDL values is codified in the [serialization of task inputs](#serialization-of-task-inputs) section.